-- Successful completion of two or more years of one world language in high school, including American Sign Language. - Successful completion of high school world language credits equivalent to two years or more, e.g., Spanish II or French II. - Successful completion of two semesters of a world language in college, e.g., SPAN 101, SPAN 102, SPAN 103, SPAN 104, SPAN 111. - · Speak English as a second language; literacy in the first language is assumed.
+- Successful completion of two or more years of one world language in high school, including American Sign Language. - Successful completion of high school world language credits equivalent to two years or more of the same language, e.g., Spanish II or French II. - Successful completion of two semesters of a world language in college, e.g., SPAN 101, SPAN 102, SPAN 103, SPAN 104, SPAN 111. - · Speak English as a second language; literacy in the first language is assumed.